dhardenb/space-frigates/docs/design.md

 So, what I tried to do is change the code such that the ship is defined from 0 to 1 and then scaled as neccisary to make it fill a certain percentage of the screen.

 However, when I did that I started ti have problems.
 The main problem being that there are a bunch of things hard coded in the physics engine that make size assumptions.
-For example, missiles should start X number of "points" from the front of the ship.
+For example, lasers should start X number of "points" from the front of the ship.
 And that X is relative to the deault size of the ship, which I assumed to be ten "points."

 #### Conclusion